 Check this post out if you want to know the questions you should ask yourself before choosing a photography tour.

-This post will tell you how to create amazing wildlife photos when you’re in Kenya for the great wildebeest migration.
+This post will tell you how to create amazing wildlife photos during your own great wildebeest migration adventure

 Read this post if you want a comprehensive guide to planning a safari in Kenya.